-In Edenhall's case, although there is an internal quality system, it is not independently audited.
+In the case of Marshalls Bricks & Masonry we are currently working towards BS EN ISO 9001:2015 registration.
 However in practice the actual compressive strength levels achieved tend to be in excess of the minimum standards.
 All Marshalls bricks are regularly checked and tested.